woossi0/suite/docs/usermanual/source/dataadmin/geomesa/install.rst

 Installation
 ============

-Boundless has packaged and configured GeoMesa as an extension to OpenGeo Suite and as such it can be enabled through the standard :ref:`extension install <intro.extensions>` process.
+Boundless has packaged and configured GeoMesa as an extension to Boundless Suite and as such it can be enabled through the standard :ref:`extension install <intro.extensions>` process.

 * On Windows, the GeoServer Extension is called :guilabel:`GeoMesa`.
 * On OS X, the folder that contains the files to copy is called :guilabel:`geomesa`.